Skip to main content

 13-1.
 Level 4 A/OPC Annual Management Assessment

 a.
-In addition to IOD monthly and semi-annual reviews, the primary Level 4 A/OPC must perform an annual assessment of their GPC program.
+In addition to IOD monthly and semi-annual reviews, the Level 4 A/OPC must perform an annual assessment of their GPC program.
 This assessment will assist Level 4 A/OPCs in evaluating their GPC program’s internal controls and overall compliance with the GPC program’s objectives, policies, procedures, and best practices.

 b.
 Reports of reviews will provide information to each management level, identifying systemic weaknesses within their organization.